mjlbach/cli_customization_script/README.md

 Neovim is packaged as an appimage, which means that this script, as a whole, installs a somewhat deterministic mesh of the editor and plugins that *just works*.
 With one or two modifications, this entire script works with vanilla-vim.
 Honestly though, the two are almost identical.
 Neovim has more robust python/lua APIs for plugins, implemented asynchronous plugins first, and is helping encourage Bram to push vim forward.

 * Why?

-I like programming on my remote machines because I rely on many plugins that become varying degrees of broken/slow on an sshfs or via editing with SCP using netrw.
+I like programming diretly on my remote servers because I rely on many plugins that become varying degrees of broken/slow on an sshfs mount or opening with netrw (vim-fugitive, project searching with fzf/ctags).
 This script recaptures 90% of my development environment in less than a minute.

 ### Please send suggestions!
 I'm always looking for new optimizations/tweaks.
 I try to keep the plugin count narrow, so if there's something vanilla-vim does better with < 20 lines of vimscript let me know.